How To Become A Counselor

 While there are different types of counselors out there offering a broad range of services, all the types are typically connected by one thing: helping people.
 Whether a counselor helps a child via school counseling or helps an adult recover from addiction via substance use programs, counselors are there to help their clients.
 The work often involves listening, providing insight, and working with clients to build healthy coping skills.

-Can I be a counselor with a bachelor's degree in Texas?
+Can I become a counselor with a bachelor's degree in Texas?

 What is the difference between a social work counselor and a mental health counselor?